revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 If you need a mature standalone Gantt engine, Bryntum and DHTMLX are strong options.

-But if you are building a modern scheduling product — something closer to Microsoft Project, ERP planning, resource planning, PPM, finance planning, operations planning, or a spreadsheet-like scheduling interface — [RevoScheduler](/jsscheduler/) has the most interesting foundation.
+But if you are building a modern scheduling product — something closer to Microsoft Project, ERP planning, resource planning, PPM, finance planning, operations planning, or a spreadsheet-like scheduling interface — [RevoGrid Scheduler](/jsscheduler/) has the most interesting foundation.

 It combines: